lfedgeai/AegisEdgeAI/README.md

-# TPM‑Anchored Edge Architecture with Geofencing Proofs
+# Edge AI Architecture with Verifiable Geofencing Proofs

-A production‑friendly prototype microservice architecture for secure, verifiable metrics collection at the edge, with a primary focus on TPM‑backed hardware trust and cryptographically verifiable geofencing and residency proofs.
+## Problem Statement
+Current security approaches for inference applications, secret stores, and model repositories face critical gaps:
+* Bearer tokens ([RFC 6750]) safeguard resources but can be replayed if stolen — for example, through compromise of an identity provider (e.g., Okta) or a metadata server (e.g., Kubernetes bootstrap token).
+* Proof‑of‑Possession (PoP) tokens ([RFC 7800]) bind a token to a private key, reducing replay risk.
+However, they remain vulnerable to Account manipulation (e.g., MITRE T1098).
+These attacks can
+  * Run invalid workload versions
+  * Run valid workloads on disallowed hosts or in disallowed regions
+* IP‑based geofencing (firewall rules based on source IP) provides only weak location assurances — easily bypassed via VPNs, proxies, or IP spoofing.
+* Data provenance gaps — No cryptographically verifiable link between measurement location, device identity, and collected data.

+These challenges are documented in the IETF Verifiable Geofencing draft (https://datatracker.ietf.org/doc/draft-klspa-wimse-verifiable-geo-fence/), which outlines broad use cases and deployment patterns, including edge computing.

+## Solution Overview
+The IETF Verifiable Geofencing draft (https://datatracker.ietf.org/doc/draft-klspa-wimse-verifiable-geo-fence/) defines an architecture for cryptographically verifiable geofencing and residency proofs.
+Below is an edge‑focused instantiation — a production‑ready prototype microservice design for secure, verifiable data (e.g., operational metrics) collection at the edge.
+This approach is already under discussion with the LF Edge AI community as part of the InfiniEdge AI vision (https://lfedge.org/infiniedge-ai-release-2-0-scaling-ai-to-the-edge/) for scalable, privacy‑preserving edge deployments.

+Security Foundation
-**Security foundation**: TPM‑anchored keys and signing ensure tamper‑resistant attestations and scalable, hardware‑resident cryptography.
+* TPM‑anchored keys for tamper‑resistant attestations

-**Geofencing & residency**: Built‑in controls validate geographic compliance at the point of measurement, enforcing Zero‑Trust boundaries from the start.
+* Hardware‑resident cryptography for scalable, high‑assurance operations
+* Signature‑based validation to ensure proofs originate from trusted devices

+Geofencing & Residency Enforcement
+* On‑device proof generation validates geographic compliance at data capture time
+* Policy checks enforce Zero‑Trust boundaries before data leaves the edge

+Edge Telemetry Integration
+* Compatible with frameworks such as OpenTelemetry
-**Edge telemetry**: Supports integration of telemetry frameworks — for example, OpenTelemetry patterns — to capture operational metrics and trust events alongside the proof data.
+* Captures both operational metrics and trust events in the same data flow

-Designed for distributed edge environments, the architecture balances strong compliance guarantees with agility for iterative development.
-It draws on the concepts defined in the IETF Verifiable Geofencing draft (https://datatracker.ietf.org/doc/draft-klspa-wimse-verifiable-geo-fence/) to ensure alignment with emerging standards.
+* Proofs and telemetry are linked, enabling downstream consumers to verify origin and compliance

 ## Architecture
 The system follows a microservices architecture with three main components:

 ```